AsherTeo/Tesla-Stock-Predicition/README.md

 ## ARIMA

-ARIMA is one of a time series forecasting techinque that combine autoregressive (AR) and moving average (MA) components.
-The AR components used lagged values to determine if there is any correlation by modeling a linear combination while MA components
+ARIMA, a time series forecasting technique, combines autoregressive (AR) and moving average (MA) components.
+The AR component utilizes past observations of a variable to predict its current value.
+By analyzing the autocorrelation structure of the time series, an AR model can identify patterns and dependencies within the data, facilitating prediction and forecasting of future values.
+The MA component, on the other hand, focuses on the relationship between the current value of a series and past prediction errors.
+By using the autocorrelation structure of these errors, an MA model can capture short-term dependencies and fluctuations in the data, thereby assisting in forecasting future values.

 ![image](https://github.com/AsherTeo/Tesla-Stock-Predicition/assets/78581569/caa03545-a262-4254-a025-ae7b503da994)